lukehalley/DistSys-JDBCMYSQL/README.md

 ### St. Num: 2007180
 ### Dist.
 Systems Assignment 1 JDBC / MySQL File

+### Overview:
+A JDBC and Swing application which connects to a database called 'test' with a table called 'employee'.
+The user is able to browse through those employees using the GUI interface aswell as carry out a number of CRUD operations.

 ### Features:
 * All CRUD Functions - Create, Remove, Update, Delete.
 * Both navigation features - Next, Previous.